Configuring Cisco Prime Access Registrar

 access MyRWGroup "" any noauth exact all all none

-The following example shows the default configuration that sets up trap recipients for SNMP versions v1 and v2c.
+The following example provides a sample configuration that sets up trap recipients for SNMP versions v1 and v2c.

 Note Most sites use a single NMS, not two as shown below.